Panos Y. Papalambros

 Optimal Design Laboratory • University of Michigan

-I work in design optimization of products and systems, and in advancing design as a holistic yet scientific discipline, integrating practice-based thinking with science-based understanding.
-Through my research and teaching, I have aimed to establish the scholarship and use of mathematical design optimization as a standard tool in modern design practice and how it serves society.
 In extensive collaboration with industry and government agencies, I have worked on design optimization for advanced automotive systems, including electric and hybrid powertrains and structural design, and linked them with product development, commercial, and regulatory decisions to derive business and government policies.
 The Analytical Target Cascading (ATC) method developed in our Optimal Design Laboratory is the first proven globally convergent multi-level coordination algorithm for multidisciplinary optimization, considering both organizational and computational complexity.
-In our design science research, we have studied design preference elicitation and modeling, and linked engineering design models with those from marketing, behavioral, and social science.
-In our Africa-Design work we explore design for sustainable development as defined in the UN Sustainable Development Goals and focusing at the community level.

-James B. Angell Distinguished University Professor Emeritus • Donald C. Graham Professor Emeritus of Engineering • Professor Emeritus of Mechanical Engineering • Professor Emeritus of Integrative Systems + Design, College of Engineering • Professor Emeritus of Architecture and Urban Planning • Professor Emeritus of Art & Design •Director, Optimal Design (ODE) Laboratory.
+James B. Angell Distinguished University Professor Emeritus • Donald C. Graham Professor Emeritus of Engineering • Professor Emeritus of Mechanical Engineering • Professor Emeritus of Integrative Systems + Design, College of Engineering • Professor Emeritus of Architecture and Urban Planning • Professor Emeritus of Art & Design • Director, Optimal Design (ODE) Laboratory.

 Editor-in-Chief, Design Science Journal, Cambridge University Press

-Managment Board Member and Past President (2017-19), The Design Society
+Advisory Board Member and Past President (2017-19), The Design Society

 Contact: pyp at umich dot edu